 Effectiveness Monitoring Text Section 9.1 outlines the Effectiveness Monitoring requirements for the WMP.
 All specific requirements for effectiveness monitoring remain in effect.
-Text in the column to the right will be added into the beginning section, Text to be added: which outlines how this information shall be reported.
-Reporting on the results of data the submission of the Implementation F The fellowing Continuouill be added Implementation / Reporting Text No existing text on Implementation Reporting.
-The following Section will be added 9.3 Implementation Reporting Plan proponents for the Mississippi the MNRF every five years.
-This rep proponents.
-The Implementation Report will pro and inform adaptive management of intended to initiate a fundamental i The Implementation Report will incl Summary of all amendment completed amendments an were addressed; Status of the Standing Advis Report on the results of the the Effectiveness Monitoring Plan will occur through on Report as outlined in Section 9.3.
+Text in the column to the right will be added into the beginning section, which outlines how this information shall be reported.
+Text to be added: Reporting on the results of data the submission of the Implementation Implementation / Reporting Text No existing text on Implementation Reporting.
+The following Section will be addeed 9.3 Implementation Reporting Plan proponents for the Mississipp the MNRF every five years.
+This reproponents.
+The Implementation Report will p and inform adaptive management intended to initiate a fundamenta The Implementation Report will ir Summary of all amendme completed amendments a were addressed; Status of the Standing Adv.
+Report on the results of the applicable, including a sur determination of whether impact, and an assessmer EMP, are required; and Status and results of any of an the Effectiveness Monitoring Plan will occur through on Report as outlined in Section 9.3.